0akkung/Swimming-Stroke-Detection/README.md

 - **Python**: Our programming language.
 - **OpenCV**: a real-time optimized Computer Vision library, tools, and hardware.
 - **Mediapipe**: An open source, cross-platform, customizable ML solution for live and streaming media.
+- **NumPy**: a Python library used for working with arrays.
+- **Matplotlib Pyplot**: a collection of functions that make matplotlib work like MATLAB.
+We use this to plot graphs.

 ## Getting Started